jdsandifer/blog/blog/2018-09-26/index.md

 1. Is the HTML page loading ok?
 Looks like it.
 1. Is the React container showing up?
 Yep.
 1. Is the React app rendering?
 No...
     1. Because of React itself?
+No.
     1. Or React-DOM?
-No, both are working.
+No, it's also working.
 (Simple substitution testing shows that React renders a simple element fine.)
 1. So everything's working, but the elements aren't showing up?
 Yep...

 From there, I dove into the code that controls which elements show up and where.
 The primary issue became apparent - events weren't showing up because their dates weren't getting figured out correctly.
 Correct filtering, but bad dates somehow.